 T-fal makes very good cookware, and this cast iron skillet is just another one off of their long list of reliable products.

-The E83407 has an extra long handle to make it easier to grip when you are cooking (but the handle does get hot, so make sure you have pads for it).
+The E83407 iron pan has an extra long handle to make it easier to grip when you are cooking fish (but the handle does get hot, so you need to have oven pads nearby when you’re cooking).
 It comes pre-seasoned so that you can go straight from the store to the kitchen with it, instead of having to take the time to season before you start cooking.

 Because the pan is made of cast iron, it can withstand temperatures of up to 600 degrees Fahrenheit and can easily be used on any cooking surface.
 Plus it will likely last you an entire lifetime if you maintain it properly.